 - Nasal obstruction (due to a cold, sinus infection, allergy, enlarged adenoids or injury that has displaced the nasal cartilage or bones)

-Snoring may be associated with a sleep condition called sleep apnea.
-Snoring with sleep apnea may cause these symptoms:
+Snoring may be associated with a sleep condition called sleep apnea, and the two may cause these symptoms: